ArchFrosty/cudaStringSearch/README.md

-GPU accelerated string search using Rabin-Karp algorithm.
+GPU accelerated string search using Rabin-Karp algorithm with memory mapping files on Windows.
 Grep is still faster -.- However, if you were to modify this code to search for multiple strings at the same time, it would eventually be faster.

 ## DISCLAIMER - please read!